 Participants are eligible to withdraw their account balance upon termination.
 Benefits are payable in the form of a lump sum, one of various annuities, or a periodic payment option, unless the participant elects to defer commencement of benefits.
-Account balances of \$1,000 or less are automatically paid in the form of a lump-sum distribution.
+Inactive member account balances of less than \$1,000 are automatically paid in the form of a lump-sum distribution after notification to the member.
 The deferred benefit commencement date can be no later than April 1 of the year after the participant would have turned age 701⁄2.
 Payment of benefits to a participant commences 60 days after termination or the deferred benefit commencement date, as applicable.